dsh2dsh/zrepl/README.md

     This configuration includes `zroot/bastille/jails/a/root`,
     `zroot/bastille/jails/b/root` zfs datasets and so on, and excludes `zroot/bastille/jails/a`, `zroot/bastille/jails/b` zfs datasets and so on.

+    Configuration like that (with `true`) includes everything matched by its shell pattern and ignores everything else.

+    But this configuration:

+    ```yaml
+    filesystems:
+      "zroot/bastille/jails</*/root": false
+    ```

+    excludes `zroot/bastille/jails/a/root`, `zroot/bastille/jails/b/root` and so
+    on and includes everything else inside `zroot/bastille/jails`.

+    Configuration like that, with `false`, excludes everything matched by its shell pattern, and includes everything else inside parent.

     See [Match](https://pkg.go.dev/path/filepath@go1.22.0#Match) for details
     about patterns.